 Here is our version of not-perfect vegetarian sushi.

-This is one of my favorite unexpected ingredient combinations, originally inspired by one of the vegan rolls they make at our Whole Foods.
-Crispy cucumber, sweet mango, and creamy avocado.
-It’s so simple & so good.
+When I was making this brown rice sushi recipe, I thought of one of my favorite unexpected ingredient combinations, originally inspired by the vegan sushi rolls they make at our Whole Foods.
+Together, crispy cucumber, sweet mango, and creamy avocado are so simple & so good.
 I’ve even used it as inspiration before – last year, I made this deconstructed “rice bowl” version.
 If you’re not into rolling your own sushi, that recipe is for you.

 - 1 cup short grain brown rice, rinsed well